aldettinger/camel-quarkus-workshop/README.md

 Unix users could find the command `ps -e -o rss,comm,args | grep "part-7-native-mode.*runner$"` useful.

 A big congrats for having learned the native mode !
 It was a tricky part and maybe some of us were not able to build the native executable.
-That's no big deal as we'll prefer to use the DEV and JVM mode for the rest of the workshop.

 ## Bonus A - Deploying to the cloud
 ---